Quincy, Florida: Race relations

+Quincy was home to Dunbar High School.
+It also had a Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia Lodge that was attacked, burned, and members murdered by the Ku Klux Klan reportedly because members were required to pay poll taxes and register to vote.

 Lynchings

 In 1929, Will Larkins was accused of an attack on a white 13 year old Quincy school girl, for which he was quickly indicted.
 As Larkins was being transferred he was taken by a mob of 40 masked men from Sheriff Gregory of Gadsden county, near Madison and Live Oak.
 When he was kidnapped by the mob he was being taken to the Duval county jail in a series of moves that newspapers claimed were for his safe keeping.
 After his capture by the mob Larkins was carried back to Quincy, near the railroad grade crossing, shot to death and hanged with wire, his body was then dragged through the street tied to an automobile and burned at the area where the mob thought the accused committed his crime.
 Though Governor Carlton promised an inquiry and investigators were put on the case in late 1929, no mention of Will Larkins, except for the NAACP lynching lists of 1929, is made again in newspapers of the time.
 Larkins was the third man lynched in Florida that year.

-In 1941, A. C. Williams was accused of robbery and the attempted rape of a 12 year old white girl.
+In 1941, A. C. Williams was accused of robbery and the attempted rape of a 12-year-old white girl.
 The account of the details makes the accusation very improbable, but Williams did not live long enough to be tried for the crime.
 He was kidnapped from jail by a group of white men, and although they both shot him and hanged him, Williams survived.
 After learning he was alive, the sheriff formed a search party.
 His family was aware the sheriff had been involved in the lynching, and hid him.
-Unfortunately, Williams needed medical attention and since the hospitals in the Quincy area would not treat a black person, he needed to be transported to Florida A&M University in Tallahassee.
+Williams needed medical attention and since the hospitals in the Quincy area would not treat a black person, he needed to be transported to Florida A&M University in Tallahassee.
 The following day a group of masked men kidnapped him from the ambulance and killed him.
 His body was dumped on his mother's porch.